sys.resource_stats (Azure SQL Database)

 For more context about these limits and service tiers, see the topics Service Tiers.

-This view is available to all user roles with permissions to connect to the virtual master database.
+In Azure SQL Database, this view is available to all user roles with permissions to connect to the virtual

 When a database is a member of an elastic pool, resource statistics presented as percent values, are expressed as the percent of the max limit for the databases as set in the elastic pool configuration.